paulrosen/abcjs/README.md

 * The visual part of this library is supported from IE9 and newer, Safari 5.1 and newer, and all modern browsers.

-* The audio part of this library is much more limited: it doesn't work in IE, it only works in Safari 9 and 10, it does NOT work in Edge, but does work fine in all other modern browsers.
+* The audio part of this library is much more limited: it doesn't work in IE, it only works in Safari 10 and newer, it does NOT work in Edge, but does work fine in all other modern browsers.
 Note that it takes computer resources to play the sound, so a sufficiently fast computer is needed.
 Research is being done to improve the performance in future versions.

 ## **Special notes for Version 5.0.0:**